Contingencyplana/high_command_ai_0/exchange/attachments/guides/nightlands_duet_playtest_packet.md

 - `nightlands_duet_scoreboard_lore_invocation.metadata.json`
 - `nightlands_duet_scoreboard_duet_crescendo.metadata.json`

-Current exports are placeholder composites derived from Alfa Zero layout references; replace them with full-resolution captures when art tooling is back online.
+Current exports are production captures from the Nov 19 cohort (`outland-lore-v1-8A-20251119035924`).
+Replace only when newer captures supersede this run.

 Embed previews when presenting to cohorts: